rbrasco/trees-shuffling/README.md

-# Combintory aspects of the tensorial product of Dendroidal sets
+# The tensorial product of Dendroidal sets
-Mathematic's final thesis done in Universitat de Barcelona.
+Mathematic's final study done in Universitat de Barcelona.
 Algorithms to shuffle two trees inspired by [Shuffle of trees](https://arxiv.org/abs/1705.03638).

 To use the module